wchestnuti27/Red-Badge-Client/README.md

 ## App Features
 * Create memes by using local image files
 * Stores memes in an user acct page
+* Gives a user the ability to vote on each meme
 * Allows users the ability to edit custom meme comment
 * Allows the user the ability to delete the meme on the acct page